astropy/astroquery/docs/mast/mast_obsquery.rst

    ...
    >>> Observations.disable_cloud_dataset()

-Alternatively, you can use the streamlined `~astroquery.mast.ObservationsClass.get_cloud_uris_query` function.
+Alternatively, this workflow can be streamlined by providing the query criteria directly to `~astroquery.mast.ObservationsClass.get_cloud_uris`.
 This approach is recommended for code brevity.
-Query criteria are supplied as keyword arguments, and filters are supplied through the ``filter_products`` parameter.
+Query criteria are supplied as keyword arguments, and filters are supplied through the
+``filter_products`` parameter.
+If both ``data_products`` and query criteria are provided, ``data_products`` takes precedence.

 .. doctest-skip::